RCN-ECS/CnGV/notebook/20200525_MAA_Emm_Omega_Issue.md

    |  0.01     | 0.01       |    5   | 15   |  1.0     |  15.00
    |  0.01     | 0.01       |   20   | 15   |  1.0     |  15.00

+Interesting that they are all the same delta_gen...
+Unsure how that would affect things though.

 Here is the code used to estimate both - based on model: